zanata/zanata-server/frontend/src/main/web/docs/styles.md

 ## Styleguide

 This CSS is specific to the [Styleguide](./styleguide.md) and is not used in production.
-It is used for styleguide specific overrides of it's included classes.
+It is used for styleguide-specific overrides of its included classes.